SoftwareAG/API-Gateway-CICD-CLI/README.md

 Options:
-  -d, --downloadDir <dir>   Set download directory for GET response -f, --force               If file exists in download directory, it is overwritten -n, --filename <name>     Name to save GET response with
+  -d, --downloadDir <dir>   Set download directory for GET response -n, --filename <name>     Name to save GET response with --no-force                If this option is specifed and file already exists in download directory, the file WILL NOT be overwritten
 ```

 ## Examples